 Hideaki Ito (Shokichi Komachi), Takayuki Yamada (Ichiro Hiruma), Shun Oguri (Ko Honda), Tomohisa Yamashita (Jim Muto), Emi Takei (Nanao Akita), Kane Kosugi (God Lee), Rinko Kikuchi (Asuka Moriki), Masaya Kato (Keisuke Dojima), Eiko Koike (Mina Obari), Mariko Shinoda (Sorae Osako), Kenichi Takito (Shunji Tezuka), Rina Ohta (Maria Renjo), Rila Fukushima (Sakakibara)

-Expectedly with Takashi Miike in the director’s chair, the film heads into madcap places from about the point we have the astronauts facing tsunamis of cockroaches and making an escape with the aid of one crewmember who has the ability to blast a jet of flame from his mouth and attaches himself to the roof of the vehicle propelling it at super-speed.
+Expectedly with Takashi Miike in the director’s chair, the film heads into madcap places from about the point we have the astronauts facing tsunamis of cockroaches where they make an escape with the aid of one crewmember who has the ability to blast a jet of flame from his mouth and attaches himself to the roof of the vehicle propelling it at super-speed.
 By the time we get to the cockroaches using cellphones, the crew displaying insect mind control abilities and then taking super-doses of the serum and engaging in superheroic martial arts battles with the cockroaches, the film is well and truly in orbit.

 The film is somewhat weakened by so-so CGI particularly when it comes to the evolved cockroaches.
 The plot is much of a muchness that merely consists of Miike bringing on another wacky insectoid transformation every few minutes.
 Much of the show feels rushed.
 Nevertheless, it has the good old Takashi Miike dementia that makes for an entertaining show while it lasts.

-Takashi Miike’s other genre films are:– Full Metal Yakuza (1997), a yakuza/cyborg film; the teen film Andromedia (1998) about a schoolgirl resurrected as a computer program; The Bird People in China (1998) about the discovery of a lost culture; Audition (1999); the Yakuza film Dead or Alive (1999), which comes with a totally gonzo sf ending; the surreal Dead or Alive 2 – Birds (2000); the six-hour tv mini-series MPD Psycho (2000) about a split-personalitied cop tracking body-hopping terrorists; the surreal black comedy The Happiness of the Katakuris (2001); Ichi the Killer (2001), a Yakuza film with some extreme torture scenes; the controversial taboo-defying Visitor Q (2001); the outrightly science-fictional, future-set Dead or Alive: Final (2002); the surreal Yakuza film Gozu (2003); One Missed Call (2003) about ghostly cellphone calls; the ultra-violent Izo (2004) about a cursed, immortal samurai; an episode of the horror anthology Three … Extremes (2004); the superhero film Zebraman (2004); the fairytale Demon Pond (2005); the supernatural fantasy epic The Great Yokai War (2005); Big Bang Love, Juvenile A (2006), a prison murder mystery with SF elements; the SF film God’s Puzzle (2008); YatterMan (2009), a gonzo live-action remake of a superpowered anime tv series; Zebraman 2: Attack on Zebra City (2010); Lesson of the Evil (2012) about a murderous high school teacher; As the Gods Will (2014) with high school students being slaughtered by a doll; Over Your Dead Body (2014) wherein the roles in a ghost story play come to replay themselves in the lives of the actors; the gonzo horror film Yakuza Apocalypse (2015); Blade of the Immortal (2017) about an immortal samurai; JoJo’s Bizarre Adventure: Diamond is Unbreakable – Chapter 1 (2017); and Laplace’s Witch (2018).
+Takashi Miike’s other genre films are:– Full Metal Yakuza (1997), a yakuza/cyborg film; the teen film Andromedia (1998) about a schoolgirl resurrected as a computer program; The Bird People in China (1998) about the discovery of a lost culture; Audition (1999); the Yakuza film Dead or Alive (1999), which comes with a totally gonzo sf ending; the surreal Dead or Alive 2 – Birds (2000); the six-hour tv mini-series MPD Psycho (2000) about a split-personalitied cop tracking body-hopping terrorists; the surreal black comedy The Happiness of the Katakuris (2001); Ichi the Killer (2001), a Yakuza film with some extreme torture scenes; the controversial taboo-defying Visitor Q (2001); the outrightly science-fictional, future-set Dead or Alive: Final (2002); the surreal Yakuza film Gozu (2003); One Missed Call (2003) about ghostly cellphone calls; the ultra-violent Izo (2004) about a cursed, immortal samurai; an episode of the horror anthology Three … Extremes (2004); the superhero film Zebraman (2004); the fairytale Demon Pond (2005); the supernatural fantasy epic The Great Yokai War (2005); Big Bang Love, Juvenile A (2006), a prison murder mystery with SF elements; the SF film God’s Puzzle (2008); YatterMan (2009), a gonzo live-action remake of a superpowered anime tv series; Zebraman 2: Attack on Zebra City (2010); the videogame adaptation Ace Attorney (2012); Lesson of the Evil (2012) about a murderous high school teacher; As the Gods Will (2014) with high school students being slaughtered by a doll; Over Your Dead Body (2014) wherein the roles in a ghost story play come to replay themselves in the lives of the actors; the gonzo horror film Yakuza Apocalypse (2015); Blade of the Immortal (2017) about an immortal samurai; JoJo’s Bizarre Adventure: Diamond is Unbreakable – Chapter 1 (2017); and Laplace’s Witch (2018).